Take a Virtual Tour

 Your Pediatrician is Notified

-We encourage you to select a pediatrician before your birth.
-After the birth, we will notify your pediatrician that you have delivered your baby.
+We encourage you to select a pediatrician before your baby's birth.
+After your baby's birth, we will notify your pediatrician that you have delivered.
 If you do not have a preselected pediatrician or one with privileges at the hospital, your baby will be seen by the on-call pediatrician.

-You and your baby will remain in your Labor and Delivery room throughout your visit.
+You and your baby will remain in your labor-delivery-recovery-postpartum suite throughout your visit.
 This is the time when your partner can bring your additional luggage to the room.

 Open AllClose All